Appsbydare/mfc-payment-system/RESPONSE_GUIDE.md

 3. **Update both frontend and backend** if API changes are needed
 4. **Test integration** between frontend and backend
 5. **Document any new environment variables** or setup requirements

+### Mandatory Response Footer (Every Conversation)
+- Always append the "Git Push Commands" block (backend and frontend) tailored to this monorepo.
+- If any deployment/build errors were seen in current or previous messages, list them briefly under "Known Deployment Errors" and confirm fixes or the next action.
+- Keep the footer concise and copy-paste ready.

+### Deployment Error Log (Running Ledger)
+- Maintain a short running ledger of the latest deployment errors to avoid repeats.
+- Update this list when new errors occur and when they are fixed.

+Known Deployment Errors (examples)
+- Frontend TS build: String has no call signatures in `VerificationManager.tsx` → fixed by using template literals instead of `String(...)` and ordering variable initialization.
+- Frontend TS build: implicit any/self-referential initializer for `changeHistory` → fixed by explicit string typing and separate variables.

 ### Code Style Requirements
 - Use TypeScript for type safety